A Survey on Semantic Communications in Internet of Vehicles: Challenges and Future Research Directions

 To address these challenges, it is essential to develop encryption algorithms specifically designed for semantic information, integrating digital signatures and identity authentication technologies to ensure the confidentiality, integrity, and authenticity of semantic communication.
-Dedicated security communication protocols for IoV should be established, leveraging technologies such as blockchain\cite{w41} and federated learning \cite{10328182,w3,w36,w39} to build distributed trust mechanisms, preventing communication link attacks and data theft.
-In the IoV environment, vehicles and infrastructure, as well as vehicles themselves, exchange vast amounts of sensitive data, from travel trajectories to user identity information, exposing risks throughout the data transmission and processing lifecycle.
-As semantic communication becomes deeply integrated into IoV, the semantic representation and processing of data bring efficiency to information exchange but also introduce new challenges for security protection.
-In this context, security and privacy protection technologies become critical safeguards for the sustainable development of semantic communication in IoV.
-The following sections will delve into related research advancements.
+Dedicated security communication protocols for the IoV should be established, leveraging technologies such as blockchain and federated learning~\cite{10328182}, to build distributed trust mechanisms, preventing communication link attacks and data theft.
+Existing encryption and detection algorithms, such as homomorphic encryption, often introduce high latency and are difficult to meet the millisecond response requirements of the IoV.
+It is necessary to design lightweight security protocols, such as dynamic key distribution mechanisms based on edge computing.
+And existing detection methods are mostly targeted at specific attack patterns (such as FGSM or PGD), with insufficient generalization ability for unknown attack types.
+Combining meta-learning with online adaptive mechanisms may be a potential solution.
+The acceptance of new technologies by users also affects the effectiveness of privacy protection.
+By enhancing users' trust in the system, making the data processing procedures transparent and strengthening data security measures, we can boost users' confidence in privacy protection.